tneprasova/bomberman/README.md

 ## Ownership

-The game was implemented by myself only, I also drew every image in the game.
+The game was implemented solely by me, I also drew every image in the game.

 #### Quotations of the files I do not own: